jose56wonton/coinfo/README.md

   Used to give me peace of mind.
 Will be using this more in the future

 ### Credit
-I am using two coin api's for FREE.
+I am using two coin api's for free.
 Thanks a bunch to these guys:
 1. [coinmarketcap](https://coinmarketcap.com)
 2. [coinapi.io](https://www.coinapi.io)